w3c/wai-media-guide/index.md

 That page provides:
 * audio and video content with accessibility considerations, such as low background audio
-* a described version of the video with description of visual information integrated in the main audio and description available as text
+* a version of the video with description of visual information integrated in the main audio, and description available as text
 * captions
 * a descriptive transcript
 * a media player with accessibility support, including an interactive transcript